cschroe/cschroe.github.io/_pages/about.md

 I am a PhD Student in Economics at the Stockholm School of Economics.
 I have research interests in labour economics and finance.

-Prior to my doctoral studies, I obtained an MSc from the Humboldt Universität zu Berlin and a BA & BComm from the University of Calgary.
+Prior to my doctoral studies, I obtained an MSc from the Humboldt-Universität zu Berlin and a BA & BComm from the University of Calgary.

 I am on the job market and available for interviews before, during, and after the virtual European Job Market and the virtual 2021 AEA/ASSA meetings.